calebstewart/pwncat/README.md

 # pwncat

-pwncat is a post-exploitation platform for Linux targets.
+pwncat is a post-exploitation platform ~~for Linux targets~~.
 It started out as a wrapper around basic bind and reverse shells and has grown from there.
 It streamlines common red team operations while staging code from your attacker machine, not the target.

+pwncat used to only support Linux, but there has been a lot of work recently to support multiple platforms.
+Currently, there is alpha support for Windows targets.
+Please see the latest [documentation] for details on how to use pwncat with a Windows target.

-pwncat intercepts the raw communication with a remote shell and allows the user to perform automated actions on the remote host including enumeration, persistence installation and even privilege escalation.
+pwncat intercepts the raw communication with a remote shell and allows the user to perform automated actions on the remote host including enumeration, implant installation and even privilege escalation.

 After receiving a connection, pwncat will setup some common configurations for working with remote shells.